Bank of England Cuts Interest Rates to 4.75%

 This latest move shows the Bank’s continued “slow and steady approach”, says Morningstar’s European market strategist Michael Field.

 Still, the recent Oct.
-30 Budget has made the rate-cutting trajectory more uncertain heading into 2025 because the Bank of England now forecasts that new fiscal measures will add 0.50 percentage points to CPI and GDP by 0.75 percentage points.
-Even before the Budget measures, inflation was expected to rise again into 2025, after dropping below the 2% target in recent months.
+30 Budget has made the rate-cutting trajectory more uncertain heading into 2025 because the Bank of England now forecasts that new fiscal measures will add 0.50 percentage points to CPI and boost GDP by 0.75 percentage points.
+Even before the Budget measures, inflation was expected to rise again into 2025 because of tougher comparisons with 2023, after dropping below the 2% target in recent months.

-Fixed-income markets are now pricing in heightened UK government spending as inflationary, forcing the Bank of England to slow the expected path of rate cuts.
+Fixed-income markets are now pricing in heightened UK government spending being inflationary, forcing the Bank of England to slow the expected path of rate cuts.
 Gilt yields across the curve have risen sharply since last week on the taxation, spending and debt plans of the new government.
+Some £40 billion on tax increases are now slated, while the new chancellor has changed debt rules to allow higher government spending.

 In the accompanying statement, the Bank repeated the mantra that rates cuts will be gradual and that “monetary policy will need to continue to remain restrictive for sufficiently long until the risks to inflation returning sustainably to the 2% target in the medium term have dissipated further.”

 Where Next for UK Interest Rates?
-Expert Views
+And Are Bond Markets Wrong?

-Before today’s announcement on rates, financial markets had put a 97% probability on a rate cut and a 32% chance of a cut in December, the last meeting of 2024.
+Before this latest announcement on rates, financial markets had put a 97% probability on a rate cut today and a 32% chance of a cut in December, the last meeting of 2024.
 Markets, as indicated by overnight index swaps, put the February meeting as the next likely time for a cut, assigning a 73% probability.

 “The market is pricing in another 0.75% cut over the next 12 months, something that seems eminently achievable, all things being equal,” Field says.

-The timeline for future cuts has changed significantly over the past fortnight, says James McManus, chief investment officer at Nutmeg, which is owned by J.P.
-Morgan.
+But the timeline for future cuts has changed significantly over the past fortnight, says James McManus, chief investment officer at wealth manager Nutmeg.
 “We expect the bank will remain data dependent, but recent events will likely make policymakers think twice about the cadence of the rate cutting cycle.”

 Will UK Inflation Now Rise Again?